MaZderMind/osm-history-renderer/TUTORIAL.md

     echo 'GRANT ALL ON geometry_columns TO peter' | sudo -u postgres psql peter echo 'GRANT ALL ON spatial_ref_sys TO peter' | sudo -u postgres psql peter

-now your ready to connect to your database:
+now you're ready to connect to your database:

     psql